 Many bloggers also offer free advice on Jewish genealogy topics, often through a personal lens.
 Superstars include Philip Trauring’s “Blood and Frogs: Jewish Genealogy and More” and Lara Diamond’s “Jewnealogy.”
 The Israel Genealogy Research Association has a list of other blogs.

-If you prefer face-to-face contact (with a mask, of course), consider attending the annual conference on Jewish genealogy hosted by the International Association of Jewish Genealogical Societies.
+If you prefer face-to-face contact, consider attending the annual conference on Jewish genealogy hosted by the International Association of Jewish Genealogical Societies.
 IAJGS is an umbrella organization for dozens of Jewish genealogy societies in 17 countries, and its well-attended conference offers a variety of lectures, workshops, special exhibits and volunteering opportunities.

 Local genealogy societies, too, have increased their online presence since the beginning of the COVID-19 pandemic.
 Many offer free webinars (or webinars for dues-paying members); keep up with offerings at Conference Keeper, which offers a free weekly newsletter about upcoming events.